pjtunstall/push-swap/README.md

 YYBer first scored 750 for 100 numbers by pushing the smallest half to A, then the smallest half of the rest, and so on till A is empty, and then selection sorting them back to A. After this attempt, she switched to a new strategy: push into 8 equal-sized buckets on B in the case of 100 numbers, or 12 in the case of 500, then push whatever is left till A is empty.
 Then selection sort back to A. This required less than 700 instructions for 100 numbers, and about 6500 for 500.
 As a final optimization, she replaced selection sort with the cost-checking procedure described above, which reduced her mean score for 500 numbers to "5300-5400 steps".

 Jamie Dawson's algorithm took 867 instructions, with a standard deviation of 35.
-It can be reduced to 768 simply by switching the order of the intial sort onto B from ascending to descending.
+It can be cut to 768 by the simple expedient of switching the intial sort onto B from ascending to descending.
 Shared rotations bring it down further to 713.
+A natural question is: what would happen if we just triage the numbers into buckets on B (as in a traditional bucket sort), then only apply the insertion sort as we push them back to A?
+Well, then we only need 674 instructions.
+How about adjusting the number of buckets?

+5: 674
+4: 643
+3: 632
+2: 595
+1: 584

+So, here, the buckets are actually making it worse!
+Notice that, with one bucket, i.e. just pushing everything to B and insertion sorting back, this incremental optimization of Jamie's algorithm reduces to Julien's.

-Leo Fu reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: Why?
+Leo Fu reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: why?
 We'll return to this [shortly](#c-why-does-leo-fus-radix-sort-always-take-the-same-amount-of-instructions-for-a-given-stack-size).

-Longest Run: We also tried leaving the longest run (i.e. the longest sequence of numbers adjacent in the initial stack, such that their ranks are consecutive integers) on A and pushing everything else into two buckets on B, after which we insertion sorted them back with a cost check.
+Longest Run: we also tried leaving the longest run (i.e. the longest sequence of numbers adjacent in the initial stack, such that their ranks are consecutive integers) on A and pushing everything else into two buckets on B, after which we insertion sorted them back with a cost check.
 This resulted in a mean of 577 instructions and a standard deviation of 25.
 But then, the length of the longest run, for 100 uniformly distributed random numbers, is mostly 1 or 2.

 In the table below, number of buckets is shown in paretheses where we tried varying it.
 Fred(3) is Fred's original algorithm, and Dan(2) is Dan's original.